Qianzf/lif/README.md

 - Reuse with template layouts and sections

-- Cache or not can be confinable
+- Cache or not can be configurable

 - Data share between templates